EasternPA/mastodon-install/README.md

 1. Copy the IP address to the clipboard

 ## Create a DNS entry for your instance
-1. Go to your Cloudflare dashboard
+1. Go to your Cloudflare dashboard in another browser tab
 1. Click DNS from the main menu
 1. Click Create to create a new DNS record
 1. Choose `A` for the record type